tomogo/Powershell/README.md

 # Powershell
-Something usefull for public use.
+If I create comething usefull for public use it will be here.